fabrice401/final-project-les-deux-mousquetaires/README.md

 ![](NLP/elbow_plot_keywords.png)

-I analyzed each cluster by examining the top 50 keywords for each cluster.
+We analyzed each cluster by examining the top 50 keywords for each cluster.
 These keywords were then inputted into ChatGPT to generate a detailed description representing each cluster.

 | Cluster | English Description                                       | Detailed  Description                                                                                           |
 | ------- | --------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------- |